How a new generation of war profiteers are driving American politics in the 21st Century

 With his unprecedented financial support for Trump in the last election, Elon Musk has joined his former business partner Peter Thiel as a key funder of the authoritarian, far right MAGA movement.

 A closer investigation shows that both Musk and Thiel have both made their fortunes at the nexus of private industry and the expansion of the US imperialist security and intelligence state.
 Musk’s space and satellite businesses SpaceX and Starlink, and Thiel’s spy software firm Palantir are just the most obvious of the two’s intimate connection with the US security state as it adapts to the digital age.
 There is also an argument to be that other companies within the two’s influence, including Meta, X, Paypal, and Tesla, also play a role in the US state’s preparation for 21st century warfare.
-Altogether, these companies represent the new military industry, showing that the political impact of Musk and Thiel is just the 21st century iteration of the military-industrial complex.
+Altogether, these companies represent the new military industry, showing that the political impact of Musk and Thiel is just the 21st century iteration of the military-industrial complex, the digital military-industrial complex.

 Moreover, both men have enjoyed a proximity to important neoconservative political actors – notably those involved in neoconservative efforts in the intelligence and military fields – whose tenures date back to the Reagan period or earlier.